gdepeute/dae.notes/cust.dbschenker.md

   - Acturary
   - Capture the requirements / requirements engineer
 - Jan Peter Carstensen / Data scientists lead on the team

+- They work with other insurance companies on natural hazard modelling
+- Mentioned our work with AXA, Marsh, Convex

+  - They are working with AXA (Germany) - lead insurer for freight forwarding and cargo
+  - Cargo they use AIG/Chubb
+  - Marsh playing a role on the non-marine side
+  - Ulrich would like the contacts at AXA and Marsh
+  - Need NDA in place

+- How to use the API
+- What type of historic date